 |State||Annual Mean Salary|

-Tools & Technologies Used by Occupational Therapy Aides
+What Tools & Technology do Occupational Therapy Aides Use?

 - Microsoft Excel

 - Microsoft Word